A LITTLE BIT ABOUT ME

 My sessions are unhurried, heart-pounding, and full of warmth.
 I approach every shoot with curiosity, calmness, and intentionality.

 More than anything, I want you to feel safe and seen.
-I want your session to feel like a fun date—playful, relaxed, and full of laughter.
+I want your session to feel like a fun date, playful, relaxed, and full of laughter.
 Clients often tell me how nervous they were before the shoot, but how quickly they forgot the camera was even there.
 That’s my sweet spot: when your guard comes down and the real magic shows up.
+I’ve found that the more in love my couples are, the better the photos turn out.

-I’ll guide you gently through the process, help you plan outfits, scout meaningful locations, and build a mood board to reflect your vision.
-I pay close attention to light, emotion, and composition—but never at the expense of your comfort.
-Your story leads everything.
+I’ll gently guide you through the process, help you plan outfits, scout meaningful locations, and build a mood board to reflect your vision.
+I pay close attention to light, emotion, and composition, but never at the expense of your comfort.
+Your story and love leads everything.

 A girl with long brown hair, wearing a white sweater and blue jeans, standing indoors near a decorated Christmas tree, holding a toy train with a big smile.